Perinatal Stroke Infographic

 Infants and unborn babies can have a stroke.

-Perinatal stroke usually occurs between the middle of pregnancy and delivery.
+Perinatal stroke usually occurs between the middle of pregnancy and 1 month after birth.

 Warning Signs and Symptoms